Embryonic stem-cell-derived in-vitro model of tissue inflammation following confrontation with implant materials

 The in-vitro embryoid-body system is suitable for examining the influence of biomaterials on living structures.
 The elevated differentiability, and hence the high reactivity of the embryoid bodies, permit statements to be made concerning changes in the cells after their confrontation with the material in the hanging drop.

 Conclusions and Relevance for 3R

-The development of a 3-dimensional and multicellular in-vitro model for the testing of a tissue’s inflammatory response and of cellular retraction during exposition of the tissue to biodegradable polymers will reduce the number of animals that are currently employed for testing purposes under in-vivo conditions.
+The development of a 3-dimensional and multicellular in-vitro model for the testing of a tissue’s inflammatory response and of cellular retraction during its exposure to biodegradable polymers will help to cut down on the number of animals that are currently employed for testing purposes under in-vivo conditions.

 1. Control of leukocyte differentiation from embryonic stem cells upon vasculogenesis and confrontation with tumour tissue.
-Hannig M, Figulla HR, Sauer H, Wartenberg M.; J Cell Mol Med.
-2008 Jul 4.
-[Epub ahead of print]
+Hannig M, Figulla HR, Sauer H, Wartenberg M., 2010.
+J Cell Mol Med, 14 (1-2):303-312.

 5. Inhibition of tumor-induced angiogenesis and matrix-metalloproteinase expression in confrontation cultures of embryoid bodies and tumor spheroids by plant ingredients used in traditional chinese medicine.
-Wartenberg M, Budde P, De Mareés M, Grünheck F, Tsang SY, Huang Y, Chen ZY, Hescheler J, Sauer H.; Lab Invest.
-2003;83:87-98.
+Wartenberg M, Budde P, De Mareés M, Grünheck F, Tsang SY, Huang Y, Chen ZY, Hescheler J, Sauer H.; 2003, Lab Invest., 83:87-98.

 6. Tumor-induced angiogenesis studied in confrontation cultures of multicellular tumor spheroids and embryoid bodies grown from pluripotent embryonic stem cells.
-Wartenberg M, Dönmez F, Ling FC, Acker H, Hescheler J, Sauer H.; FASEB J. 2001;15:995-1005.
+Wartenberg M, Dönmez F, Ling FC, Acker H, Hescheler J, Sauer H., 2001; FASEB J.,15:995-1005.